finos/morphir/docs/Insight-README.md

 ```
    var app = Elm.Morphir.Web.Insight.init({
    node: document.getElementById('app'),
-   flags: {
-             distribution : distribution
+   flags: {  distribution : distribution
-          ,  config : { fontSize : 12 , decimalDigit : 2}
+          ,  config : { fontSize : 12 , decimalDigit : 2 }
           }
    });
 ```
  - Distribution field in the flag is same what we are getting from morphir-ir.json file.
-No need to change anything store the data of json file into a variable(Name - distribution) and simply pass it in distribution field.
+You can host this file on a server and then make an HTTP request to get the file data in JSON format.
+Store the JSON request into a variable(Name - distribution) and simply pass it in distribution field.
  - Config field is used to take the control over styling part.
 Padding and spacing between elements will adjust accordingly when you change the font size.
 Here, decimalDigit is used to set precision of numbers.
 You can simply skip any of these field if you don't want.Then these fields will initialize with default values fontSize = 12 and decimalDigit = 2.

 For more details on flags [Flags](https://guide.elm-lang.org/interop/flags.html)